Mysterious, hidden, and sometimes large.

 Playing with a different operating system

-The other approach to deleting pagefile.sys is less useful, but I’ll include it for completeness: boot into another operating system and delete the file.
+The other approach to deleting pagefile.sys is less useful, but I’ll include it to be complete.

 We’ve done exactly what you asked for, but there’s a problem.

-Bottom line: let Windows manage the file
+My recommendation: let Windows manage the file